 Vermont Communications System

-VCOMM, or the Vermont Communications System, is an interoperable radio system that operates on the VHF and UHF bandwidths and connects first responders located within a state coverage area to a dispatch center.
+VCOMM, or the Vermont Communications System, is an interoperable radio system that operates on the VHF and UHF bandwidths and connects first responders located within a state coverage area to the Williston and Westminster dispatch centers.
 VCOMM is intended to provide interoperable radio coverage and service throughout Vermont and provide an alternate operability solution for first responders where their primary Land Mobile Radio (LMR) system is not working.
 The system initially debut in 2013, but there were difficulties associated with dispatcher engagement with the channel due to the infrequent requests for assistance.
 Consequently, as first responders tried out the system, they did not always receive a response and concluded that VCOMM did not work.
 The channels remained unused.

 How It Works Today